lucask07/covg_fpga/docs/source/endpoint_definitions_guide.rst

 ENDPOINT_NAME: the name of the endpoint.
 This will be the dictionary key paired with the Endpoint object holding the data defined on this line.
 Underscores are allowed in this name.

-_GEN_ADDR: an optional phrase added after the endpoint name that tells pypanel to increment this endpoint’s address when Endpoint.increment_endpoints (TODO: are we using this method or advance_endpoints_bynum?) is called on a group containing this endpoint.
+_GEN_ADDR: an optional phrase added after the endpoint name that tells pypanel to increment this endpoint’s address when :py:meth:`~interfaces.interfaces.Endpoint.advance_endpoints` is called on a group containing this endpoint.

 8’h: declaration of an 8 bit hexadecimal value before the address.
 If your address is more than 8 bits, change the 8 to that value.
 Ex.
 16 bit address would be 16’h.